IEEE Rao R. Tummala Electronics Packaging Award

-The IEEE Electronics Packaging Award was established in 2002 and renamed in 2020 in honor of Professor Tummala.
+The IEEE Rao R. Tummala Electronics Packaging Award was established in 2002 and renamed in 2020 in honor of Professor Tummala.

 Recipient selection is administered through the Technical Field Awards Council of the IEEE Awards Board.

 Sponsor: IEEE Electronics Packaging Society

 Presented to: An individual or a team of not more than three

 Scope: For meritorious contributions to the advancement of components, electronic packaging, or manufacturing technologies